hanabi/hanabi.github.io/other-conventions/BGA.md

   * On her next turn, Cathy blind-plays red 1 (from slot 4).
   * Donald plays red 2.
 * By extension, it is also possible to perform a *Double Finesse* where both promised cards are layered behind other playable cards.
 Essentially, this means that when playing with good players, you always have to keep in mind that a *Finesse* could be layered.
 * Why do this?
-It's pretty awesome and one of the most fun parts of playing Hanabi.
+It's pretty awesome and one of the most fun parts of playing Hanabi with our group.

 ### 3 Bluffs - Added